 In May 2007, the Indian Finance Act, 2007 was adopted, with the effect of subjecting Indian companies that benefit from a holiday from Indian corporate income taxes to the minimum alternate tax, or MAT.
 From fiscal 2007 to fiscal 2009, the MAT was applied at the rate of 11.33% in the case of profits exceeding Rs.
 10 million and 10.3% in the case of profits not exceeding Rs.
 10 million.
 The MAT has been increased (1) to the rate of 16.99% in the case of profits exceeding Rs.
+10 million and 15.45% in the case of profits not exceeding Rs.
 10 million in fiscal 2010 and (2) to 19.93% in the case of profits exceeding Rs.
 10 million and 18.54% in the case of profits not exceeding Rs.
 10 million in fiscal 2011.
 As a result of the adoption of Indian Finance Act, 2007, we became subject to MAT and have been required to pay additional taxes since fiscal 2008.
 To the extent MAT paid exceeds the actual tax payable on our taxable income, we would be able to set off such MAT credits against tax payable in the succeeding ten years, subject to the satisfaction of certain conditions.
 We expect to be able to set off our MAT payments against our increased tax liability based on taxable income when our tax holiday expires or is withdrawn by the Indian tax authorities.